Violet Crumble

 Violet Crumble is an Australian chocolate bar.
 The bar is a crumbly honeycomb toffee centre coated in a layer of compound chocolate.
 It was first made by Hoadley's Chocolates in South Melbourne around the year 1913; and is currently made in Adelaide, South Australia by Robern Menz after a period of ownership by Nestlé.
 Its advertising slogan is "It's the way it shatters that matters", and previously was "Nothing else matters".
 The bar shares similarities to the Crunchie bar made by British firm Cadbury.
-Aside from Australia, it is available in the city of Hong Kong, the US state of Hawaii, and in Mollie Stone's Markets and Cost Plus World Market within the United States.
+Aside from Australia, it is available in the city of Hong Kong, the US state of Hawaii, and in Mollie Stone's Markets, Cost Plus World Market, Five Below, and Ralphs within the United States.